Version Gold

 Note for Hand-Coders: See the .GetWindowsColors() method in the Insight Technical Guide.

 The available colors may vary depending on the version of Windows you are running.
 The names have to a large extent remained the same, except where Clarion does not allow it - so, for example, 3DFace has become Face3D.
-Asuming your Insight graph object is called ThisGraph1, the available colors are as follows:
+Assuming your Insight graph object is called ThisGraph1, the available colors are as follows:

 ThisGraph1:Color:Scrollbar